supahero1/shnet/docs/c/async.md

 if you plan on using many file descriptors (tens, hundreds of thousands).
 The default is only good for lots of very inactive sockets, or hundreds of active ones.

+If you don't provide `loop.events`, the underlying code will allocate `sizeof(*loop.events) * loop.events_len` bytes of memory for internal usage.
+If you have some spare memory that you want to use here, you can set `loop.events` to the pointer and `loop.events_len` to the number of slots it has.
+Note that in this setup, after `async_loop_free(&loop)` is called, the memory pointer you set will not be freed.
+Only memory allocated internally by the library will be freed, if any.

 An async loop needs a dedicated thread for it to run: